 In the meeting(s), the student will be given a reasonable opportunity to address their academic deficiencies.
-The P&M Committee may consult with the relevant course director(s) and others it determines to be relevant to the situation.
+The APC may consult with the relevant course director(s) and others it determines to be relevant to the situation.
 Students may elect to have an advisor in the meetings.
-The advisor must be a UPIKE faculty or staff member.
-All P&M Committee deliberations regarding students will be made when no students are present, in either an executive session or at a separate Committee meeting.
+The advisor must be an UPIKE faculty or staff member.
+All APC deliberations regarding students will be made when no students are present, in either an executive session or at a separate Committee meeting.